1samuel411/CaptureFlagAIChallenge/README.md

 Take a look at our Github Wiki page for documentation

 # Judging
-Three different tournaments will occur with team sizes set at 1v1, 2v2, and 4v4.
+The game will be judged with team sizes of 8v8.

 During judging your bots will go through a single-elimination tournament.
 [More Info](https://www.wikiwand.com/en/Single-elimination_tournament)